 The Group is carefully assessing the potential impact of climate change and the energy transition on its business in terms of risks to its markets and its physical assets and is adapting its business strategy accordingly.
-These events did not impact materially management judgments and estimates used in the preparations of these consolidated financial statements.
+These events did not materially impact the management judgments and estimates used in preparing these consolidated financial statements.

 Presentation currency.
-These consolidated financial statements are presented in millions of Czech crowns ("CZK"), unless stated otherwise.
+These consolidated financial statements are presented in millions of Czech koruna ("CZK"), unless stated otherwise.